nrk1989/SwipeView/README.md

 SwipeView
 ==========

 SwipeView for android to like or dislike the items.
+A Tinder-like Android library to create the swipeable cards.

 Overview
 --------